superr4y/idalink/README.md

 idalink requires the following:

 - IDA Pro
-- screen (when running on Linux)
+- tmux
-- libssl0.9.8:i386 (for IDA's Python version)
+- libssl0.9.8:i386 (for IDA's Python version, should work with anaconda)

 idalink uses:
 - rpyc in your Python environment outside of IDA